abbynoyce/abbynoyce.github.io/research.md

 I'm a cognitive neuroscientist who studies on attention and working memory.
 My central area of investigation is  how our sensory input constrains and shapes higher-level cognition.
 A second line of work tests the role of predictability and expectation.

-As co-director of CMU's Laboratory in Multisensory Neuroscience, I work with trainees on a wide variety of research questions and methodological approaches.
+As co-director of CMU's Laboratory in Multisensory Neuroscience, I work on a wide variety of research questions and methodological approaches.
 Our skills span from basic psychophysics to complex neuroimaging work.

 ---

-## Recent posters from our group
+## Recent LiMN posters

 Images link to full pdf; will open in new tab.